frittinger/summits/README.md

 TODO: move the services to top level and create language subfolders ...

 # Ideas for further enhancements of the application
+- Add centralized logging for production but also local for development ...
 - Mountaineers can become friends
 - add SSO
 - add GraphQL API